 After adding a local Subnet on the Windows operating system, follow these steps to configure the network.

 Color modePS C:\> Get-NetAdapterPS C:\> Get-NetAdapterCode block.
-Windows interface check After adding a new VLAN, set the IP.
+Check Windows interface After adding a new Vlan, configure the IP.

-- Enter the Teaming name confirmed in step 2, and the Vlan ID and Local Subnet IP confirmed in the Console.Color mode
+- Enter the Teaming name confirmed in step 2, the Vlan ID, and the local Subnet IP confirmed in the Console.Color mode

 PS C:\> Add-NetLbfoTeamNIC -Team bond_bond-mgt -VlanID 20 -Name bond-mgt.20 PS C:\> Get-NetAdapter PS C:\> netsh interface ip set address bond-mgt.20 static “192.168.0.10/24”PS C:\> Add-NetLbfoTeamNIC -Team bond_bond-mgt -VlanID 20 -Name bond-mgt.20 PS C:\> Get-NetAdapter PS C:\> netsh interface ip set address bond-mgt.20 static “192.168.0.10/24”Code block.
 Create Teaming